apache/predictionio/docs/manual/recommendation/dase.md

 }
 ```

-`Storage.PEvents()` gives you access to data you collected through Event Server and `eventsDb.find` specifies the events you want to read.
+`Storage.getPEvents()` gives you access to data you collected through Event Server and `eventsDb.find` specifies the events you want to read.
 PredictionIO automatically loads the parameters of *datasource* specified in MyEngine/***engine.json***, including *appId*, to `dsp`.

 In ***engine.json***: